hoytman/RoseTemplateV1/README.md

 this.hpt.images = [];                 // Images for import
 this.hpt.audios = [];                 // Audio for import
 this.hpt.scripts = [];                // Scripts for import
-this.hpt.externalScripts = [];        // Scripts for import.
-Uses script tags.
 this.hpt.mousePointerFieldIcon = '↖'  // Icon used for the mouse pointer.
 this.hpt.styles = {};                 // Text Styles
 this.hpt.shopItems = {};              // List of items that can appear in the shop and inventory